top of page

 Primary research

-After understanding the ins and outs of the problem through reliable sources, we moved our focus to primary research.
-To start the initial primary research phase, we used surveys involving qualitative and quantitative questions to gain as much data as possible efficiently.
-All our survey respondents were 18-25 year old students from Loughborough University.
+After understanding the ins and outs of the problem through reliable sources, it was time to move the focus to primary research.
+To start the initial primary research phase, I helped create and promote surveys involving qualitative and quantitative questions to efficiently gain as much data as possible.
+All 30 survey respondents were 18-25 year old students from Loughborough University.
 The insights we received are as follows:

 Language question data